“The Wheel weaves as the Wheel wills…”

 Amazon Prime Video

-The Wheel of Time has a massive cast.
+The Wheel of Time books have a massive cast.
 Like, Game of Thrones has nothing on this series.
 Judkins has mentioned that he’s not cutting a ton of characters either.
 Bless him.
-Amazon announced the first actor in June 2019: Rosamund Pike as the indomitable Moiraine Damodred.
+Amazon announced the first actor in June 2019: Rosamund Pike as the indomitable Aes Sedai Moiraine Damodred.
 She’s at the heart of this story.
+The first character Amazon Prime Video revealed a look at is Moiraine.
+And she’s channeling the One Power!
+We see her using saidar, the female half of the One Power, and we possibly hear it too.
+She’s warning someone, saying, “Do not underestimate the women in this tower.”
+She’s referring to the White Tower, the home of the Aes Sedai.
+The video is a brief five seconds, but we’ll take it.

 They shared the news of other key cast members in succession: